TheLeopardsH/Python-automation-scripts/README.md

          convert date format from American (MM-DD-YYYY) to European (DD-MM-YYYY) in all file names

 # 5- Script:googlemap.py
         Launches a google maps in the browser using an address from the command line or clipboard.

+# 6-Script:googleseacrh.py
+        Google top 5 search results open in broswer via command line